reachlightspeed/lightspeed-site/src/site/blog/the-performance-500.md

 We think these Page Rank changes from Google will have a positive impact, incentivizing companies to focus on improving page speed performance and ultimately the user experience.

-Need help optimizing your website's performance?
-Feel free to send a note to team@reachlightspeed.com to schedule a call.

 Special thanks to Lekshmi Nair’s [repo](https://github.com/lekshmicnair/Fortune500_Financial_Analysis) as a starter for most of the 2020 Fortune 500 company data in this table.